 Now, the parliament is considering the Health Minister Tatyana Golikova'

-smoking in bars, nightclubs, restaurants and casinos with the areas of
+and ban smoking in bars, nightclubs, restaurants and casinos with the areas

-later, by a total ban on smoking in public places.
-Nightclub owners in
+followed two years later, by a total ban on smoking in public places.
+Nightclub

 Source: Reuters Moscow Feb 20, 2009

 Russian Minister Urges Citizens To Smoke, Drink More

 Russian Finance Minister Alexei Kudrin is urging his country's citizens